Healthy Homes Assessment Longlands

 Home Assessments Longlands for Rental Properties

-• Does the home has enough ventilation, including extractor fans?
+• Does the home have adequate ventilation?
+This includes extractor fans?

 home assessments for rental properties